lane711/sonicjs-astro/README.md

 ## Features
+- **Auto-Generated CRUD Endpoints**: Define your data schmea and permission rules in code and SonicJs will automatically generate the associated endpoints at runtime (not using code generation like other tools)
+- **Admin UI**: Manage all data from the dynamic administrative console.
+This includes the ability to search and sort, edit, create new records, etc.
 - **Built on Astro**: The Admin UI leverages the power of Astro for fast and optimized static site generation.
 You can also build you website/app on top on this repo for a single front end/back end/API deployment.
 - **Cloudflare Integration**: Runs seamlessly on Cloudflare for enhanced performance and security.
-- **React Support**: Integrates with React for building dynamic and interactive user interfaces.
+Cloudflare offers a generous free hosting plan with paid versions starting a $5/month.
 - **Tailwind CSS**: Utilizes Tailwind CSS for rapid UI development.
 - **Secure Authentication**: Implements secure authentication mechanisms using `@node-rs/argon2` and other crypto libraries.
 - **Database Management**: Uses Drizzle ORM for database interactions and migrations.
-- **User Management**: Manage users information including roles from the UI
+- **User Management**: Manage user account data including roles from the UI.
 - **Authentication**: Manage user registration/login from your app with the built in API endpoints.